BLITZKRIEGER

 First Appearance: (As Blitzkrieg) Marvel Super Hero Contest of Champions#1 (June, 1982); (as Blitzkrieger) Captain America I#389 (August, 1991)

 Powers/Abilities: Blitzkrieger possessed the ability to summon lightning mentally, at up to 15,000,000 volts.
-He can manipulate all forms of electrical energy, using them to allow him to fly, create electrical energy shields and cages, and electrical tornadoes.
-He is also immune to electricity, and can sense electrical transmissions and track them to their source.
+He could manipulate all forms of electrical energy, which he used to allow him to fly, create electrical energy shields and cages, and electrical tornadoes.
+He was also immune to electricity, and could sense electrical transmissions and track them to their source.

 Height: 5'9"